ZhijianZhou01/virusrecom/README.md

 ## 1. Download and install

-you can get and install virusrecom in a variety of ways.
+you can get and install VirusRecom in a variety of ways.

 ### 1.1 pip method